soulspace-org/overarch/doc/usage.md

 #### Relations (:association :aggregation, :composition :inheritance :implementation :dependency)

 Views
 -----
+To show model elements in diagrams or in textual representations you can define different kind of views.
+The kind of view defines the visual rendering of the elements and the kind of elements and relations that are shown.

+In a specific view you can reference the model elements you want to include in this view.
+A Model element can be included in as many views as you want, but the element has to match the expected kinds of model elements to be shown.
+For example, a system landscape view renders person and system elements but no use cases or state machines, even if they are referenced in the view.
+Please consult the models for the model and view elements.

 #### Logical Data Model for the View Elements
 ![View Elements](/doc/images/overarch_viewElementsOverview.svg)